-Prince of Wales Medical Research Institute -Prince of Wales Hospital
+Prince of Wales Medical Research Institute

 The Prince of Wales Medical Research Institute is an independent institute affiliated with the University.
 Since its opening in 1993, it has grown to become the largest aggregate of research nationally on the functions and disorders of the brain and nervous system.
-It has a staff of over 70, including six at professor or associate professor level, and attracts almost \$3m p.a. in peer-reviewed funding.
-Major lines of research include human sensation, balance and movement; autonomic nervous system; neuropathology; and clinical neurophysiology.
+It has a staff of 80, including six at professor or associate professor level, and attracts almost \$3m p.a. in peer-reviewed funding.
+Major lines of research include human sensation, balance and movement; autonomic nervous system; neuro-pathology; and clinical neurophysiology.